jdye64/nifi-opencv/README.md

 to your JAVA_HOME/jre/lib directory.
 Ensure that this is the same instance of Java that your nifi instance will be using.

-To build nifi-opencv simply run '''mvn clean install''' from the project root directory.
+To build nifi-opencv simply run ```mvn clean install``` from the project root directory.
 Once the build has completed you can copy the /nifi-opencv-nar/target/nifi-opencv-nar-1.0-SNAPSHOT.nar to your NIFI_HOME/lib directory and restart.
 Upon NiFi restart a new processor named "ObjectDetectionProcessor" will be present for your use.